ArtemP36/PyGUIBuilder/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## Thanks
-Thank you for using the Python GUI Library!
+Thank you for using the PyGUIBuilder!
 We hope it helps you build amazing applications.
 If you have any questions or need further assistance, feel free to reach out to our community forums or contact panovartem690@gmail.com.

 ---
-This is the first version of our library.
-There will be more to come!
 Please keep in mind that there may be bugs and flaws.
-We will appreciate your feedback and suggestions.